IBM-Cloud/tekton-toolchain/lab2/README.md

 ## Running tkn command line and using private workers
 You can optionally improve your development environment by running tekton from the command line.
 This is also a good time to step back and create your own kubernetes cluster and worker nodes.
 It can be helpful in debugging to poke around in the tekton pods which is not possible when using the public, shared, workers.

-Remember this section is optional, but to blaze ahead follow the instructions in the docs to:
+Remember this section is optional so feel free to skip on to the next section

 - Create a free kubernetes cluster
 - Install and initialize kubectl, following the instructions on the Access tab of the kubernetes cluster